Fast Five: Sequel

 Following the release of this film, any additional film in the series focused on "more accessible action elements" with heist films in this film and spy films from Fast & Furious 6 (2013) onwards.
 Fast & Furious 6 surpassed the box-office take of this film, and Furious 7 (2015) became the "most critically and commercially successful film" in the series.
 It was followed by The Fate of the Furious (2017), serving as the start of a next trilogy of films that includes F9 (2021) and Fast X (2023).
-An eleventh and final mainline film, Fast XI (2026), is in production.
+An eleventh and final mainline film, Fast Forever (2028), is in production.